flynnsbit/ExoFlynn_scripts/README.md

 1. On the AO486 side, a discovery script will be used to identify the games you have installed and extracted in your games folder and create an "UPDATEXO" file to process.
 This will build an update request file that will be added to your MiSTerFS Shared folder.

 2. An update / pull request script on the MiSTer side will be created to process the "UPDATEXO" file and pull any new changes to 1_START.BAT, 3_SETUP.BAT, or RUN.BAT for each game.
-Game pack update will be stored back on the shared folder  This will be a community effort.
+Game pack update will be stored back on the shared folder.
+This will be a community effort to fix games that are tested and not working.

 3. On the AO486 side, an update script will be used to push any new launch scripts to your games collection and update the existing one.